-The death certificate information requiements changed over the years.
-From 1887 through 1899 the forms only included information about the deceased person.
-Beginning in 1900 through the 1911 death certificates, information about the deceased's parent, including their birthplaces, was requested.
+The death certificate information requirements changed over the years.
+From 1887 through 1899, the forms only included information about the deceased person.
+Beginning in 1900 through the 1911, the death certificates contain information about the deceased's parent(s), including their birthplaces.
 Typical information may include:

-- Sometimes the specifci address where they lived.
+- Sometimes the specific address where they lived.

 - Cause of death

 - Parents' names and their place of birth

 - And miscellaneous info

 It shoud be noted however, not all records incuded data in each category, as it may not have been required for early certificates or unknown by whomever filed the death certificate.